wtre/deep-translucent-recon/README.md

 # deep-translucent-recon

-Implementation of the paper "Depth Reconstruction of Translucent Objects from a Single Time-of-Flight Camera using Deep Residual Networks".
+Implementation of the paper "Depth Reconstruction of Translucent Objects from a Single Time-of-Flight Camera using Deep Residual Networks", by Song and Shim on ACCV 2018.

-There are some training datas missing, and the code needs a ton of cleanup.
-We're activly working on fixing it.
+## Dependencies

+* Python 3.6
+* PyTorch 0.4.0

+---

+For now we're providing:

+* train/test datasets, pre-cut as patches
+* The code, as used in paper

+Very soon we are planning to:

+* prpvide unprocessed depth images
+* commentate and clean up codes